kayaman/magj-learn/src/content/docs/aws/MLA/Other/questions.md

     *Kinesis Data Streams provides durable real-time data streaming that can capture and store data from many different sources.
 Amazon Managed Service for Apache Flink can query, analyze, and run computations on streaming data.
 Using a combination of both of these services, you can ingest real-time data using Kinesis Data Streams.
 Then, you can process it with Apache Flink for suitable use for ML inference.*

-## Choose a modeling approach
+---

-1. You are a machine learning engineer for a cybersecurity company and planning to train your own model to detect security threats.
+You are a machine learning engineer for a cybersecurity company and planning to train your own model to detect security threats.
 You want to train your model using deep learning and SageMaker.
 Which of the AI/ML stack would you choose to accomplish your goal?

     *AWS ML frameworks and infrastructure helps you train your model with a deep learning framework.*

+---

-2. You are training your machine learning (ML) model for a classification problem.
+You are training your machine learning (ML) model for a classification problem.
 You provide answers in the example data during training.
 Which algorithm can be used for a binary classification, a multi-class classification, and a regression ML task?

     *XGBoost - This implements a gradient-boosted trees algorithm that combines an ensemble of estimates from a set of simpler and weaker models.
 It can be used for binary classification, multi-class classification, and regression problems.*